 Penn State started off with a 14-0 lead, thanks to two lengthy scoring drives capped by Bill Belton and Christian Hackenberg touchdown runs.
 Illinois managed a drive into Penn State's red zone at the end of the second quarter, but poor clock management by Nathan Scheelhaase forced Illinois to settle for a field goal to make it 14-3 at the half.

 In the second half, Illinois took charge.
-A strong 13 play, 89 yard drive touchdown drive to cut it to 14-10 in the third quarter, and Illinois overcame a Penn State goal line stand to take a 17-14 lead on a Josh Ferguson touchdown catch with 5:30 remaining.
-It appeared the Illini would earn a rare victory after Bill Belton fumbled the ball away at the Illinois 1-yard-line with two minutes to go, but the Nittany Lions got the ball back with enough time to set up a 35-yard field goal to send it to overtime, wherein Hackenberg threw a 15-yard touchdown pass to Kyle Carter and Ryan Keiser intercepted Scheelhaase in the endzone to preserve the win.
+A strong 13-play, 89-yard touchdown drive cut it to 14-10 in the third quarter, and Illinois overcame a Penn State goal line stand to take a 17-14 lead on a Josh Ferguson touchdown catch with 5:30 remaining.
+It appeared the Illini would earn a rare victory after Bill Belton fumbled the ball away at the Illinois 1-yard-line with two minutes to go, but the Nittany Lions got the ball back with enough time to set up a 35-yard field goal to send it to overtime.
+Hackenberg threw a 15-yard touchdown pass to Kyle Carter and Ryan Keiser intercepted Scheelhaase in the endzone to preserve the win.

 Minnesota (7-2, 3-2) 42, Indiana (3-5, 1-3) 39

-Minnesota used a 50-yard touchdown pass and a strange goal line stand to continue its dream season despite a wild rally by Indiana.
+Minnesota used a 50-yard touchdown pass and a strange goal line stand to continue its dream season.

-Minnesota and Indiana have some of the Big Ten's best offenses and worst of the worst defenses, so the seesaw nature of the contest was expected; the unexpected part was how balanced each offense was.
-The Golden Gophers dominated the first two-thirds of the game; on the whole, Minnesota had 573 yards, 325 passing and 248 rushing.
-After David Cobb's touchdown run put Minnesota up 35-13 with 6:24 left in the third quarter, Indiana went on a tear of its own, thanks to Stephen Houston and Tevin Coleman's 100-yard rushing days.
+Minnesota and Indiana have some of the Big Ten's best offenses and worst defenses, so the seesaw nature of the contest was expected; the balance of each offense was unexpected.
+The Golden Gophers dominated the first two-thirds of the game, going up 35-13 partway through the third quarter on David Cobb's touchdown run.
+Indiana went on a tear of its own, thanks to Stephen Houston and Tevin Coleman's hundred-yard rushing days.

 Rutgers (5-3, 2-2) 23, Temple 20